Chapter 11 Power

 11.1 Definition of power

-The power of a hypothesis test is the probability of (correctly) rejecting the null hypothesis when it’s false.
-In this tutorial we’ll define what this means in the context of a specific example: a z-test on the mean of a sample of IQ scores.
+In this chapter we’ll define what this means in the context of a specific example: a z-test on the mean of a sample of IQ scores.
 This first part should be a review for you.

 11.2 Z-test example